 Visitors must only enter through the main entrance and must sign in at the office window.
 They will be given a visitor’s badge on entry.
 When new staff, volunteers or regular visitors join our school they will be informed of the safeguarding arrangements in place.
 They will be given a copy of our school’s safeguarding leaflet which provides a brief summary of the procedure and identifies key personnel.
 They will also be made aware of the safeguarding policy.

-The safeguarding practice of the school is monitored by the Governors Pupil Welfare Committee.
-The group meets three times a year and is informed of issues related to safeguarding, particularly those related to child protection.
+The safeguarding practice of the school is monitored by the Local Governing Board which meets 6 times a year and is informed of issues related to safeguarding, particularly those related to child protection.

 Advice on Online Child Sexual Exploitation